-We’ve always been familiar with the tendency of frauds aimed at the elderly – unscrupulous telemarketers who reach out to individuals who are frail, isolated, and lonely, befriending them for the purpose of obtaining banking account information and bank card numbers and then wiping out funds.
+We’ve always been familiar with the tendency of fraud and scams targeting seniors – unscrupulous telemarketers who reach out to individuals who are frail, isolated, and lonely, befriending them for the purpose of obtaining banking account information and bank card numbers and then wiping out funds.
 Or people who promise contest prizes and freebies as a means to tempt unsuspecting seniors to buy unwanted and unneeded things.

 Fast forward to today’s scammers, who possess the additional resource of technology to swindle older adults.
 The truth is, in 2018 alone, the FBI claims a staggering $649.2 million lost by the elderly to internet fraud.

 According to Donna Gregory, chief of the FBI’s Internet Complaint Crime Center, “The 2018 report shows how prevalent these crimes are.
 It also shows that the financial toll is substantial and a victim can be anyone who uses a connected device.”

 The greatest monetary losses were documented in three primary categories: